About

 VicHip is more than a registry

-We are a passionate research team working hand-in-hand with families to enhance hip care and outcomes for children and adults with hip dysplasia.
+We are a passionate research team working hand-in-hand with families and health professionals to enhance hip care and outcomes for children and adults with hip dysplasia.

 What is VicHip?

 The Victorian hip dysplasia registry, or VicHip, is a clinical registry of patients diagnosed with hip dysplasia in Victoria.
-Our research team works closely with families to improve hip care and outcomes for future patients.
+We work closely with families and health professionals to improve hip care and outcomes for future patients.

 Hip dysplasia, also known as developmental dysplasia of the hip (DDH), is a condition where the hip joint does not develop normally.
 Early diagnosis and treatment are crucial to prevent long-term problems.